What Does the Bible Say About Trusting Others?

 10. Proverbs 27:6 – “Faithful are the wounds of a friend; profuse are the kisses of an enemy.”
 This proverb teaches that true friends, who can be trusted, may sometimes tell us hard truths, unlike enemies who may deceitfully flatter.

-See also What Does the Bible Say About Value?
+See also What Does the Bible Say About Loving God?

 These verses collectively provide a comprehensive view of trust according to the Bible.
 They emphasize the importance of placing ultimate trust in God, being discerning and wise in human relationships, and understanding the complexities of trust in a world affected by sin.
 Trust, in the biblical sense, is a blend of faith, wisdom, and caution, guiding us to build relationships that are both loving and prudent.